buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ???The server will timestamp the message/the client's timestamp will be respected?'

-<aside class="warning">You can define your own format for your own application nodes (for example `x-application-chessApp-move-history`).
+<aside>You can define your own format for your own application nodes (e.g. `x-application-chessApp-move-history`).
 The [default channel nodes](#default-channel-nodes) have a pre-defined format and will reject posts that are not formated according to what the server expects.
 For example, the `posts` node expects to receive Activity stream events.</aside>

 ### HTTP Request